COVID-19: Your holiday questions answered

 Many insurance policies include different types of cover for Coronavirus, including cover for medical expenses while on holiday, so make sure you read the policy details carefully when you take out travel insurance for your trip to ensure it has the level of cover you want.
 If you’re on holiday in the EU, make sure you have an in-date European Health Insurance Card (EHIC) with you or a new UK Global Health Insurance Card (GHIC) as these will allow you to access public health care services, but they don’t cover costs for extending your stay to cover any quarantine period, tests, accommodation or rearranging your return journey.
 More details here.

 Where tests are positive, travel companies may be able to help you make arrangements for extending your stay until you have a negative test result.
 However, while they should provide you with advice and support, they are not required to cover the costs associated with extending your stay.
 These costs should be covered by you, or your insurance company if it is included in your policy.

 Yes, booking a package holiday provides the greatest level of protection for your travel plans, including the right to a refund if your holiday is significantly affected by a change in the situation at your destination.
 Any type of holiday – such as a city break, a beach holiday, a ski trip or a cruise – can be a package holiday, it just means that a travel company has put more than one element of your trip together for you, such as your flights and accommodation.
 You can read more about the benefits of booking a package holiday at our webpage: abta.com/packageholidaybenefits

-There are still other issues to consider, such as destinations allowing visitors in, and what are the rules on quarantining.
+When determining your rights to a refund, there are a number of issues to consider, such as destinations allowing visitors in, and what are the rules on quarantining upon arrival at your destination or on your return to the UK.

 Generally, you will be entitled to a refund from your tour operator if: